debkbanerji/like/README.md

 # Like

-Like is social network where every like has value.
+Like is a social network where every like has value.
 Every day, across the world, millions of people like billions of posts.
 Liking a post has become such a common occurrence and such a large part of our culture that doing so has lost its value.

-When you first log into Like, you're given a limited number of likes to use, so you need to really think about which posts deserve your like.
+When you first log into Like, you're given a limited number of likes to use, so you need to really think about which posts deserve your likes.

 Fear not, however, as there is a way to get more likes.
 Every time someone likes one of your posts, you are given more likes, so you can like more posts!